howion/notes/README.md

 ## Accessibility

 For best readability, you should consider switching to a light theme due to possibly transparent figures and KaTeX expressions.
-For now, I use Visual Studio Code with `Markdown Preview Github` by Matt Bierner to preview markdown files, and additionally  use `markdownlint` by David Anson.
+For now, I personally use Visual Studio Code with:

+* `Markdown Preview Github` by Matt Bierner to preview markdown files,
+* `Markdown Emoji` by Matt Bierner to add Github emoji support to VSCode, and
+* `markdownlint` by David Anson to lint markdown files.

 You must be able to easily see some cool **KaTeX** text below to read these notes: